slaclab/pydm/README.md

 #Widget Designer Plugins
 pydm widgets are written in Python, and are loaded into Qt Designer via the PyQt Designer Plugin.
-If you want to use the pydm widgets in Qt Designer, add the pydm/widgets/ directory to your PYQTDESIGNERPATH environment variable.
+If you want to use the pydm widgets in Qt Designer, add the pydm directory (which holds designer_plugin.py) to your PYQTDESIGNERPATH environment variable.
 Eventually, this will happen automatically in some kind of setup script.